dvdsantamaria/doopux/solutions/ai-automation.md

 title: AI Automation
 intro: "AI agents and workflows that automate busywork without compromising control."
 meta_description: "Design and deploy AI automations that plug into your stack, save time, and stay accountable."
+meta_title: "AI Automation Services for Lean Teams — Doop UX"
+meta_keywords: "ai automation, workflow automation, process automation, ai agents, automation consulting, small business automation"
+service_type: "AI automation services"
+service_audience: "Operations and marketing teams in growing companies"
+service_offers:
+  - "Automation and process mapping workshop"
+  - "AI tooling and integration plan"
+  - "Pilot build with training and documentation"
+faq:
+  - question: "How do you decide which processes to automate with AI?"
+    answer: "We start with a discovery workshop to map your current workflows, quantify the effort involved, and rank tasks by impact and risk.
+Only the steps that show measurable gains and can be monitored safely move into automation."
+  - question: "What tools do you work with for AI automation?"
+    answer: "We are platform agnostic.
+Depending on your stack we combine GPT models, Zapier, Make, n8n, custom APIs, or RPA tools—and document everything so your team retains control."
+  - question: "How do you measure success for AI automation projects?"
+    answer: "Each pilot includes baseline metrics—time saved, error rate, response speed or cost per task—so we can verify impact before scaling the automation across your business."
 hero_image: "https://images.unsplash.com/photo-1550751827-4bd374c3f58b?auto=format&fit=crop&w=2000&q=80"
 ---